Allen County, Indiana

 4. Our Military Heritage continually adds new pages at The Genealogy Center at the Allen County Public Library in Fort Wayne, Indiana.

 5. Register of Enlistments in the U.S. Army, 1798-1914 - in eighty-one microfilm reels are available at The Genealogy Center or can be accessed online at Ancestry.com and FamilySearch.org.
-From Melissa Shimkus - January 31, 2013 Genealogy Gems ezine at the The Genealogy Center at the Allen County Public Library in Fort Wayne, Indianawith an Archive of online Genealogy Gems articles.
+From Melissa Shimkus - January 31, 2013 in the Genealogy Gems ezine at the The Genealogy Center at the Allen County Public Library in Fort Wayne, Indianawith an Archive of online Genealogy Gems articles.

 6. U.S. Mexico War 1846-1848 - list of Names from Indiana from the National Parks Service that ended with the signing of the Treaty of Guadalupe Hidalgo on February 2, 1848.